drufony/drufony.github.io/_posts/static/0100-01-01-drupal7-similarities.md

 You might assume that Drupal 7 would require extensive rewrites to even begin to operate within the constraints of the Symfony HttpKernel.
 Nothing in Drupal 7 uses a Symfony request object, and no page callback returns a Symfony response object.

-In Drupal, we have [`menu_execute_active_handler()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/menu_execute_active_handler/7) which reads the current URL path, searches for a route that matches that path, calls the page callback, and renders the result.
+In Drupal, [`menu_execute_active_handler()`](https://api.drupal.org/api/drupal/includes%21menu.inc/function/menu_execute_active_handler/7) reads the current URL path, searches for a route that matches that path, calls the page callback, and calls another function which renders the result.

 {% highlight php %}<?php
 function menu_execute_active_handler($path = NULL, $deliver = TRUE) {